-- Preheat skillet with oil.
-Add mushrooms and cook until they’re slightly browned.
+- Preheat a deep skillet with oil.
+Add mushrooms and cook until they're slightly browned.
 Add diced onions and cook until golden brown.
-Remove form the skillet and set aside.
+Remove the veggies from the skillet and set aside.

-- In a same skilled, brown sliced beef.
-Add the mushroom mixture and season with salt and pepper to taste.
+- In a same skillet, brown the sliced beef.
+Add the veggie mixture back into the pan and season with salt and pepper to taste.

-- Slice bell peppers in half, clean out the inside.
-Place one slice of cheese on the inside of peppers, top it off with beef mixture and cover with cheese.
+- Slice bell peppers near the top and clean out the inside.
+Line one slice of cheese on the inside of each pepper, top them off with the beef mixture, and cover with another slice of cheese.

 - Bake stuffed peppers at 400℉ for 25 minutes.